-Changing the oil and filter requires special tools and access from underneath the car.
-The car should be raised on a service station-type hydraulic lift for this service.
+Changing the oil and filter requires special tools and access from underneath the vehicle.
+The vehicle should be raised on a service stationtype hydraulic lift for this service.
 Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled mechanic.